Move or copy an SSL certificate from a Windows server to another Windows server

 3. Configure your web sites to use them in IIS.

 On a Windows server you will need to export your certificate from the MMC console to a .pfx file with your private key.
 You can then copy that .pfx file to the new Windows server and import it.
-The following screenshots are from a Windows Server 2008 machine but any differences for Windows Server 2003 are noted.
+The following screenshots are from a Windows Server 2008 machine but the instructions will also work for older (Windows Server 2003) and newer versions (Windows Server 2016).

 Export the certificate from the Windows MMC console

 Note: These instructions will have you export the certificate using the MMC console.
-If you have Windows Server 2008 (IIS7) you can also import and export certificates directly in the Server Certificates section in IIS.
+If you have Windows Server 2008 or higher (IIS7 or higher) you can also import and export certificates directly in the Server Certificates section in IIS.
 Click here to hide or show the images

 1. Click on the Start menu and click Run.